Spooky Savings Sale

 Keep your curtains shut

-Keeping your curtains or blinds shut ensures that your bedroom won't be getting any of the extra heat from incoming sunlight.
+Keeping your curtains or blinds shut ensures that your bedroom won't be getting any of the extra heat from incoming sunlight8.
 This means your room and your mattress will be nice and cool by the time you go to bed.

 Keeping your bedroom dark will keep it cool